SAP-archive/jam-collaboration-sample/OpenSocial/Gadget/youtubeurlgadget/README.md

-OpenSocial Lumira Gadget
+YouTube OpenSocial URL Gadget
 ======

-This OpenSocial gadget visualizes data from SAP Lumira in an iframe with a call to an external URL.
+This OpenSocial gadget embeds a YouTube video in an OpenSocial URL Gadget.
+Use the included neo-app.json file if you are using SAP Cloud Platform to host the gadget.

 # License